GLP-1 tracker apps, an honest 2026 comparison

 What to look for in a GLP-1 tracker

-A real GLP-1 tracker covers nine things.
-Dose tracking with weekly cadence and step-up dates, ideally with a sense of how the drug actually behaves over time so reminders sit on your real injection day, not a calendar copy.
-Side-effect logging that goes beyond a free-text note, with severity, body region, and a way to spot patterns across weeks.
-Protein-first nutrition because GLP-1 makes appetite small and protein adequacy is what protects lean mass.
-AI food scan plus barcode and voice input, because typing every meal is what kills consistency.
-Lab tracking, since the proof of whether the medication is working is in your bloodwork, not the scale.
-Body composition, ideally with DEXA import, since weight on its own hides muscle loss.
+A GLP-1 tracker usually covers several things.
+Dose tracking with weekly cadence and step-up dates, ideally with an estimate of how the drug behaves over time so reminders sit on your real injection day, not a calendar copy.
+Side-effect logging that goes beyond a free-text note, with severity and a way to spot patterns across weeks.
+Protein-first nutrition, because GLP-1 makes appetite small and protein adequacy is what helps protect lean mass.
+AI meal scanning plus barcode and voice input, because typing every meal is what kills consistency.
+Lab tracking, since some people watch their bloodwork change alongside the medication.
+Body composition, since weight on its own can hide muscle changes.
 A watch app that lets you log a dose or weight from the wrist.
-End-to-end encryption, because medical data should never be sold.
-And multi-medication support: Ozempic, Mounjaro, Wegovy, Zepbound, plus compounded semaglutide and tirzepatide and the newer molecules.
+Strong encryption, because medical data should never be sold.
+And support for the medication you are on: Ozempic, Mounjaro, Wegovy, Zepbound, plus compounded and newer molecules.

 The order of those criteria is not arbitrary.
-Dose tracking is the floor of any GLP-1 tracker because the medication is a recurring weekly action, not a daily one, and humans are bad at remembering recurring weekly actions.
-Side-effect logging is second because the side-effect timeline (which week of which dose, how severe, in which body region) is the part most people forget when they finally talk to their prescriber, and a structured log replaces a guess.
-Nutrition is third because once appetite drops, the question is no longer how to eat less, it is how to keep enough protein to hold lean mass while you eat less.
-Lab tracking is fourth because the bloodwork is what tells you whether the medication is doing its job, and most apps in this category quietly skip it.
-Body composition, watch, encryption, and medication breadth are fifth through ninth because they round out the picture without being the entry point.
+Dose tracking is the floor of any GLP-1 tracker because the medication is a recurring weekly action, not a daily one, and people are bad at remembering recurring weekly actions.
+Side-effect logging is second because the side-effect timeline (which week of which dose, how severe) is the part most people forget when they finally talk to their prescriber, and a structured log replaces a guess.
+Nutrition is third because once appetite drops, the question is no longer how to eat less, it is how to keep enough protein while you eat less.
+Lab and body-composition tracking round out the picture for people who want it, without being the entry point.

 A good tracker also gets the small details right.
 Reminders that respect timezone changes during travel, since a GLP-1 user who flies on dose day still needs the dose.
 Apple Health and Health Connect integration so weight from your scale shows up automatically.
-Multi-currency and multi-language support, because GLP-1 use is global and the apps that ship English only leave most users behind.
-Export to CSV or PDF, so your data is not locked in.
+Multi-language support, because GLP-1 use is global and English-only apps leave many users behind.
+A way to share your data with a clinician.
 None of these are dealbreakers on their own, but their absence quietly makes the app worse.

 02